Pembroke-School/.github/profile/readme.md

 # Welcome to the Pembroke School GitHub Repo
-The Pembroke School GitHub Repository is an unofficial repository by a group of students from Pembroke School in Adelaide, South Australia.
+Welcome to the official Pembroke School GitHub Organisation!

+This repository is currently maintained by the following people:
+Mr Ben Sutton
+Mr Sam Porter
+Oscar Zhou